easybuilders/easybuild/docs/Installation.rst

 EasyBuild is Python software, so there are a couple of ways to install it.

-We recommend using the **bootstrap** install procedure described at :ref:`bootstrapping`, because of various issues with the different installation tools that are available for Python packages.
+We recommend installing EasyBuild into a virtualenv, described at :ref:`virtualenv`.

+It is also possible to install EasyBuild as a module.
+To do this, use the 3-step procedure outlined at https://easybuilders.github.io/easybuild-tutorial/2021-lust/installation/#method-2-installing-easybuild-with-easybuild

 Do take into account the required and optional dependencies (see :ref:`requirements` and :ref:`dependencies`).

-For advanced options, see :ref:`bootstrap_advanced_options`.

 Notes on other ways of installing EasyBuild are available under section :ref:`alt_inst_methods`.